TomNisbet/nqsap/docs/_docs/build-06-loader.md

 The Arduino is powered from the NQSAP Vcc through a diode so that if the NQSAP is powered off it does not try to draw power from the Arduino's USB port.
-The USB port is connected to the host computer with a hub that has individual power switched, allowing the host computer's power to be disconnected from the NQSAP.
+The USB port is connected to the host computer with a hub that has individual port power switches, allowing the host computer's power to be disconnected from the NQSAP.

 ## Bill of Materials